Complexity of polytope diameters via perfect matchings

 fulfills the above requirements.
 First, as $c$ is non-negative and $c(M^*)=0$, $M^*$ is indeed $c$-minimal.
 Next observe that $c(M) \leq |M| < |V|$.
 So if we consider an arbitrary monotone walk from $\chi^M$ to $\chi^{M^*}$, corresponding to flipping a sequence of negative alternating cycles, we may not use an edge of $E\setminus\{M\cup M^*\}$.
 If we did, then one of the intermediate vertices would correspond to a matching containing an edge of this set.
 Then the cost of that vertex is at least $|V|$, contradicting the monotonicity of the walk.

-Hence the cycles corresponding to the moves of any monotone walk from $\chi^M$ to $\chi^{M^*}$ may only use the edges of $M\Delta M^*$.
-So every monotone walk from $\chi^M$ to $\chi^{M^*}$ has to flip the cycles of $M\Delta M^*$ one after another.
-In particular every monotone walk has length $|\mathcal{C}|$, finishing the proof. \end{proof}
+Hence the cycles corresponding to the moves of any monotone walk from $\chi^M$ to $\chi^{M^*}$ may only use the edges of $M\cup M^*$.
+As the edges of $M\cap M^*$ are isolated in $M\cup M^*$, they cannot be part of a cycle in $M\cup M^*$.
+Hence, we can strengthen the observation and the cycles corresponding to the moves may even only use the edges of $M\Delta M^*$.
+In particular, every monotone walk from $\chi^M$ to $\chi^{M^*}$ has to flip the cycles of $M\Delta M^*$ one after another.
+Thus, every monotone walk has length $|\mathcal{C}|$, finishing the proof.

-\cref{lemma:monotone-to-symmetric-difference} shows that determining the monotone diameter of $G$ corresponds one to one to a specific cycle packing problem.
-A set of pairwise disjoint cycles is the symmetric difference of two matchings if and only the complement of the cycles contains a perfect matching.
-So given a bipartite graph $G$, we are interested in packing the maximum number of vertex-disjoint cycles such that the subgraph of G induced by the vertices that are not covered by any of the cycles still contains a perfect matching.
-When omitting the matching condition strong \NP-hardness of the problem was established in \cite{kloks2011results} by a reduction from 3-dimensional matching.
-In order to capture the additional matching constraint we will provide a related but extended reduction from 4-dimensional matching.
-The latter is the following decision problem: \begin{mdframed}[innerleftmargin=0.5em, innertopmargin=0.5em, innerrightmargin=0.5em, innerbottommargin=0.5em, userdefinedwidth=0.95\linewidth, align=center] {\textsc{4-Dimensional Matching}}